Bread of Life Ministries

 Heavenly Father,

 Thank You for the precious gift of this new life.
 I am in awe of the miracle You have created and the love You have poured out in bringing this child into the world.
-You have said in Your Word, “Children are a heritage from the Lord, offspring a reward from Him” (Psalm 127:3).
+You have said in Your Word, "Behold, children are a heritage of Yahweh (the LORD).
+The fruit of the womb is his reward" (Psalm 127:3).

 Lord, I dedicate this child to You, praying that they will grow in wisdom, stature, and favor with You and with others (Luke 2:52).
 May Your hand guide their every step, and may Your light shine upon their path.